pyldin601/patch-yaml-through-commit/README.md

 ### `patch_expression`

-Comma-separated pairs of path.to.node=value expresions to patch.
+Pairs of path.to.node=value expresions to patch.

 ### `dry_run`